Table of Contents

 Best Automatic Cat Feeders (Alternatives to Cat Feeders with Collar Sensor)

-As there are only two cat feeders with collar sensors currently on the market, which I understand may not be for everyone, I decided to review the next most similar product: automatic cat feeders.
+As there are only three cat feeders with collar sensors currently on the market, which I understand may not be for everyone, I decided to review the next most similar product: automatic cat feeders.

 These are generally more affordable, and while are not as effective at preventing greedy cats from stealing other cat’s food, they are great at controlling portion size and helping make feeding time less stressful.